HealthyStockprescription drugs overview

 • In fact, 47% of patients who did not respond to Celexa treatment responded to treatment with Lexapro.

-Copyright © 2007 HealthyStock.net.
+Copyright © 2009-2018 HealthyStock.net.
 All rights reserved.

-For medical advice, diagnoses, and treatment, consult your doctor.
+For medical advice consult with your physician.